ieeesb-nitdgp/insight/_posts/dir_2021/2021-08-03-RoboticDresses.md

 image: assets/images/robodress-images/rd_wide.png
 wide_image: assets/images/robodress-images/rd_wide.png
 thumb_image: assets/images/robodress-images/rd_thumb.png
-last_added: false
+last_added: true
 hidden: false
 ---
 Dresses having microcontroller heartbeats and that they normally get to have batteries for dinner !!
 How does that sound to you?
 I wonder what it’s like in your mind’s eye?
 Something like this?

 <div align="center">